-What if you didn't have a disability insurance policy and you weren't covered by workman's compensation?
-Hopefully you will never find yourself in this situation, but if you do there are two programs, both administered by the United States Social Security Administration, that may provide you with financial support for you and your dependents.
-They are the Social Security disability insurance (SSDI) program and the Supplemental Security Income (SSI) program.
-According to Social Security Online, "the medical requirements for disability payments are the same under both programs, and your disability is determined by the same process."
+These programs are the Social Security Disability Insurance (SSDI) program and the Supplemental Security Income (SSI) program.
+Social Security Online states that "the medical requirements for disability payments are the same under both programs, and your disability is determined by the same process."
 The difference between SSDI and SSI is in the income requirements for each.

-To be eligible for SSI, one must be considered "low-income."
-Both programs require you to have a certain number of work credits that you accumulated within the last ten years (requirements vary so it is very important to check with your Social Security Administration representative).
-Individuals accumulate these credits by earning money and paying social security taxes.
+To be eligible for SSI, one must be considered low-income.
+Both programs require approved recipients have minimum work credits accumulated by earning money and paying Social Security taxes within the last ten years (Note: These requirements vary so it is very important to check with your Social Security Administration representative).

 How to Qualify for Social Security Disability Benefits